MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-copilot.md

 ### How can I determine customer data location?

 You can find the actual data location in _Tenant_ Microsoft 365 admin center.
-As a _Tenant_ Global Administrator you can find the actual data location, for committed data, by navigating to Admin->Settings->Org Settings->Organization Profile->Data Location.
+As a _Tenant_ Global Administrator you can find the actual data location, for committed data, by navigating to **Admin > Settings > Org Settings > Organization Profile > Data Location**.